grillofran/supernote-private-cloud-cli/README.md

 ## Acknowledgments

 Built for the Supernote community.
-Thanks to Ratta for creating the Supernote Private Cloud solution.
+Thanks to Supernote for creating the Supernote Private Cloud solution.

 ---